Transmission of the Greek Classics: Spain and Sicily

 As early as the 10th century, scholars in Andalusia had begun to gather translated texts, and in the latter half of that century began transmitting them to the rest of Europe.
-After the Reconquista of the 12th century, however, Spain opened even further for Christian scholars, who were now able to work in “friendly” religious territory.
-As these Europeans encountered Islamic philosophy, their previously held fears turned to admiration, and from Spain came a wealth of Arab knowledge of mathematics and astronomy.
-Foreigners came to Spain to translate from all over Europe, and Toledo became a center for such travelers, since so many of its citizens wrote daily in both Arabic and Latin-based languages.
+After the Reconquista of the 12th century, however, Spain opened even further for Christian scholars, who were now able to work in "friendly" religious territory.
+As these Europeans encountered Islamic philosophy, their previously held fears turned to admiration, and from Spain came a wealth of Islamic knowledge of mathematics and astronomy.
+Foreigners came to Spain to translate from all over Europe, and Toledo became a center for such travelers, since a number of its citizens wrote daily in both Arabic and Latin-based languages.

-Although there was a huge amount of work being accomplished in Spain, there was no central school for translating and no real organized effort, as there had been at times among the Arabs.
-Translators came from many different backgrounds and translated for many different reasons.
+Although there was a huge amount of work being accomplished in Spain, there was no central school for translating and no real organized effort, as there had been at times among the Muslims.
+Translators came from multiple different backgrounds and translated for a number of different reasons.
 For example, non-Christian Jewish scholars participated by translating Arabic works which had already been translated into Hebrew, into Latin and Vulgate languages.
-Some scholars, however, have suggested that Raymond de Sauvetât the Archbishop of Toledo, seems to have started an organized movement of support for translations, and many scholars who seem to be associated with him in documents may have translated two-by-two, working together.
+Some scholars, however, have suggested that Raymond de Sauvetât, the Archbishop of Toledo, seems to have started an organized movement of support for translations, and multiple scholars who seem to be associated with him in documents may have translated two-by-two, working together.

 Whether Raimond actually started a truly central, organized effort at translation, later generalized as the Toledo School of Translators, remains unknown.
 What is known is that most translations coming out of Spain dealt with either medicine or astronomy.
 Hugo of Santalla, for example, translated a large selection of Arabic works all dealing with astronomy, as well as tracing the history of astronomic thought through history, underscoring the work of the Greeks, Persians, Hellenists, and Arabs in one large preface to his volume.

 By the 13th century, translation had declined in Spain, but it was on the rise in Italy and Sicily, and from there to all of Europe.
-Adelard of Bath, an Englishman, traveled to Sicily and the Arab world, translating works on astronomy and mathematics, including the first complete translation of Euclid's Elements.
+Adelard of Bath, an Englishman, traveled to Sicily and the Arab lands, translating works on astronomy and mathematics, including the first complete translation of Euclid's Elements.
 Powerful Norman kings gathered men of high knowledge from Italy, and other areas, into their courts, as signs of prestige.
 Even the Byzantines experienced an Aristotelian revival in the mid-12th century, and gathered men from Italy as well.

 Because some of Aristotle's newly translated views discounted the notions of a personal God, immortal soul, or creation, various leaders of the Catholic Church were inclined to censor those views for decades, such as lists of forbidden books in the Condemnations of 1210–1277 at the University of Paris.
-Meanwhile, Thomas Aquinas (c.1225–1274), at the end of that time period, was able to reconcile the viewpoints of Aristotelianism and Christianity, primarily in his work, Summa Theologica (1265–1274).
+Meanwhile, Thomas Aquinas (c.1225–1274), at the end of that time period, was able to reconcile the viewpoints of Aristotelianism and Christianity, primarily in his work Summa Theologica (1265–1274).